Perform a Free Lookup of Florida Marriage Records & Licenses

 How To Find Florida Marriage Records & Check Who the Spouses Are

-If you are ever curious about accessing Florida marriage records, the Clerk of Circuit Court is the caretaker of such documents.
+If you are ever curious about accessing Florida marriage records, the local Clerk of Circuit Court is the caretaker of such documents.
 This office not only safeguards them but also ensures the records are sent to the Bureau of Vital Statistics for permanent safekeeping.

 A thing to note is that you can only get access to marriage records from the Bureau if they are dated from 1927 onwards.
 For anything earlier than June 1927, searchers have to check in with the Florida Clerk of Circuit Court.